daniilsunyaev/howdy/README.md

 (if no report type is specified, the `monthly` option is considered);
   - `y` or `yearly`: sum up daily score for last 365 days and display it;
   - `mm` or `moving`: display 30 monthly reports for last 30 days.
+- `EXPORT_FILEPATH` specifies where the exported data will be written to.
+Currently only `xlsx` supported.

 #### Examples: